Cameron Brate: 2019

 In the 2019 season, Brate appeared in all 16 games, of which he started six.
 In Week 11, against the New Orleans Saints, he had a career-high ten receptions for 73 receiving yards in the 34–17 loss.
 He finished with 36 receptions for 311 receiving yards and four receiving touchdowns.

 2020

 In the 2020 regular season, Brate played in all 16 games and recorded 28 receptions for 282 receiving yards and two receiving touchdowns.

 In the NFC Championship against the Green Bay Packers, Brate recorded three catches for 19 yards and a touchdown during the 31–26 win.

 In Super Bowl LV against the Kansas City Chiefs, Brate recorded three catches for 26 yards during the 31–9 win.

 During the Super Bowl boat parade in Tampa, Brate made one of the most famous catches of his career.
 Tom Brady threw the Vince Lombardi Trophy from a moving boat in open water to the boat filled with receivers and it was Brate who caught the trophy.

 2021

-In 2021, Brate caught 30 passes for 245 yards and 4 receiving touchdowns.
+In 2021, Brate caught 30 passes for 245 yards and four receiving touchdowns in 17 games and four starts.

+2022

+In Week 6 against the Pittsburgh Steelers, Brate was carted off the field with an injury, and was later diagnosed with a sprained neck on October 20, 2022.
+He finished the 2022 season with 20 receptions for 174 receiving yards in 11 games and one start.

+Brate returned for the playoffs, as he caught one pass for an 8-yard touchdown in the 31-14 loss in the Wild Card Round against the Dallas Cowboys.
+This would be Brate's last career touchdown, but he would have the honor of catching Tom Brady's last career touchdown pass.

 On March 17, 2023, Brate was released by the Buccaneers.